JanTristanH/harzer-wander-buddy/backend/hwb/README.md

   - navigation to other Users Profile ✔️
   - display stamp list of friend and mine ✔️
   - initials for empty picture formatter ✔️
+  - see friends of user and add via profile page
 - remove event handler in tour view ✔️ (Workaround)
 - are you sure when deleting stampings
 - support maps.me navigation